Oswald Peraza Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.

-- The Angels have a 4.57 team ERA that ranks 25th across all league pitching staffs.
+- The Angels' 4.53 team ERA ranks 23rd across all MLB pitching staffs.

-- Angels pitchers combine to give up 113 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Sandoval gets the start for the Angels, his 17th of the season.
-He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.
+- Silseth will take the mound to start for the Angels, his first of the season.

-- His most recent time out came on Thursday, July 6 against the San Diego Padres, when the lefty tossed five innings, surrendering one earned run while giving up two hits.

-- The 26-year-old has a 4.52 ERA and 7.4 strikeouts per nine innings across 16 games this season, while allowing a batting average of .266 to opposing hitters.
+- The 23-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.